saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 Seems that Heroku needs php shared objects in the folder ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212```.
 If you compile with libgeos php bindings make sure you grab the ```php/.libs/geos.so``` file and include it in your vendored binary zip file under the ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212``` file path.

+Use this command to find where php .so extentions are installed:

+    php-config --extension-dir

 ### Links that helped me figure all of this out:

 * [http://www.petekeen.net/introduction-to-heroku-buildpacks](http://www.petekeen.net/introduction-to-heroku-buildpacks)